walter-pitcher/trutim/README.md

 **Option A: SQLite (default, no setup required)**

 The project uses SQLite by default for development.
-No additional configuration needed.
+No additional configuration needed—perfect for getting started quickly.

 **Option B: PostgreSQL**